High-pressure steam leak disrupts East Side traffic in Manhattan

-EAST SIDE, Manhattan (WABC) -- A high-pressure steam leak has disrupted traffic on the East Side.
+EAST SIDE, Manhattan (WABC) -- A high-pressure steam leak has disrupted traffic for part of Tuesday morning on the East Side.

-An apparent valve failure caused the high-pressure steam leak, at First Avenue and East 36th Street early Tuesday morning.
+An apparent valve failure caused the high-pressure steam leak, at First Avenue and East 36th Street.

-Con Edison says they are isolating the section of the pipe that failed and working to stop the steam.
+Con Edison said they isolated the section of the pipe that failed and stopped the steam.

 ----------